def324/sunside/README.md

 ## Credit / inspiration

-Sunside is heavily inspired by [sunflight.org](https://sunflight.org) — it’s a fantastic tool and deserves the credit for popularizing this “sun side seat” visualization.
+Sunside is heavily inspired by [sunflight.org](https://sunflight.org).
+It’s a fantastic tool and deserves the credit for popularizing this “sun side seat” visualization.

 As of December 2025, sunflight.org appears to be unavailable.
-If/when it comes back, it’s worth using — it’s a great reference implementation.
+If/when it comes back, it’s worth using.
+It’s a great reference implementation.

 ## What it does